did-method-plc/did-method-plc/README.md

 We welcome proposals for small additions to make `did:plc` more generic and reusable for applications other than atproto.
 But no promises: atproto will remain the focus for the near future.

-Moving governance of the `did:plc` method, and operation of registry servers, out of the sole control of Bluesky PBLLC is something we are enthusiastic about.
+Moving governance of the `did:plc` method, and operation of registry servers, out of the sole control of Bluesky PBC is something we are enthusiastic about.
 Audit log snapshots, mirroring, and automated third-party auditing have all been considered as mechanisms to mitigate the centralized nature of the PLC server.

 The size of the `verificationMethods`, `alsoKnownAs`, and `service` mappings/arrays may be specifically constrained.
 And the maximum DAG-CBOR size may be constrained.